wballard/VariableSky/concepts.markdown

 servers.
 It is at the core a replication solution, keeping variables in synch.

+The data model can be though of as _a giant JavaScript variable in the sky_.
+You point into with with Links, update it, and replicate it to connected clients.

 ## Clients
 Clients are any browser based or JavaScript runtime application, this
 includes: